 It was like no other Octopus we had ever had before.
 But that is a lot of Octopus to eat, and the tentacles were a bit creepy.

-Seek unique and authentic
+Seek unique and authenticity when dining abroad

 We are firm believers in seeking off-the-beaten-path authentic local cuisine.
 Whether a hole in the wall with three tables or an upscale restaurant, seek out the region’s cuisine.
 You can get a burger at home.